globelabs/gl-docs/README.md

 Note: All API calls must include the access_token as one of the Universal Resource Identifier (URI) parameters.

-### Resources and URIs

-A RESTful API utilises HTTP commands POST, GET, PUT, and DELETE in order to perform an operation on a resource at the server.
-This resource is addressed by a URI;
-and what is returned by the server is a representation of that resource depending on its current state.

-HTTP POST and GET commonly used  in our services.
-The URIs of the resources are:

 ### Sending SMS (SMS-MT)